newnonsick/Nutritional-Information-BE/README.md

     ```sh
     pip install -r requirements.txt
     ```
+4. **Set up your Supabase database schema:**

+    - Open the [Supabase SQL Editor](https://app.supabase.com/project/_/sql) for your project.
+    - Copy the contents of [`initial_schema.sql`](initial_schema.sql) and paste them into a new SQL query.
+    - Run the query to create the necessary tables, indexes, and functions.

-4. Create a `.env` file in the root directory and add your Gemini API key and Supabase credentials:
+5. Create a `.env` file in the root directory and add your Gemini API key and Supabase credentials:
     ```env
     GEMINI_API_KEY=your_gemini_api_key
     MODEL_NAME=gemini_model_name